Vivian Gornick: Career

-Gornick was a reporter for the Village Voice from 1969 to 1977.
-Her work has also appeared in the New York Times, The Nation, the Atlantic Monthly, and many other publications.
-In 1969, the radical feminist group New York Radical Feminists was founded by Shulamith Firestone and Anne Koedt; Firestone's and Koedt's desire to start this new group was aided by Gornick's 1969 Village Voice article, "The Next Great Moment in History Is Theirs".
-The end of this essay announced the formation of the group and included a contact address and phone number, raising considerable national interest from prospective members.
-Gornick has also published eleven books; the most recent, The Odd Woman and the City, was published in May, 2015.
-She teaches writing at The New School.
-For the 2007–2008 academic year, she was a fellow at the Radcliffe Institute at Harvard University, and in 2015 she served as the Bedell Distinguished Visiting Professor in the University of Iowa's Nonfiction Writing Program.
+Gornick was a reporter for The Village Voice from 1969 to 1977.
+Her journalistic work has also appeared in The New York Times, The Nation, Atlantic Monthly, and many other publications.

+In 1969, the radical feminist group New York Radical Feminists was founded by Shulamith Firestone and Anne Koedt; Firestone's and Koedt's desire to start this new group was aided by Gornick's 1969 Village Voice essay, "The Next Great Moment in History Is Theirs".
+At the end of the essay she announced the formation of the group, including a contact address and phone number, which raised considerable national interest from prospective members.